 (2) A party that has been ordered under Rule 7 to give discovery shall, subject to the order, be under a continuing obligation until the conclusion of the trial to give discovery of any document to which the order relates and not already discovered by that party.

-(3) Discovery under paragraph (1) or (2) shall be given in accordance with paragraphs (4) and (5).
+(3) Discovery under subrule (1) or (2) shall be given in accordance with subrules (4) and (5).

 (4) A party shall give discovery to another party forthwith after the party becomes aware of a discoverable document unless the document came into existence after discovery was given under Rule 1 or under an order made under Rule 7 and —